 * green beans/ mangetout/ field beans/ asparagus

-* sweet potato fries
+* sweet potato fries or wedges, ordinary potato fries or wedges

-* any roast veggies
+* any roast vegetables

-* any steamed veggies, especially tasty green leaves
+* any steamed vegetables, especially green vegetables

-* baked beans/ spaghetti hoops (vegan-friendly)
+* canned baked beans/ spaghetti hoops

 * vegan gravy